3 of the Best Instagram Takeovers of All Time

 Obviously, some companies are better at Instagram than others.

 Some struggle and seem out of touch, while others constantly seem to be on top of every new trend and perfectly in line with the overall ethos of their customers.
 Others, still, have spent time in both categories.
+An Instagram takeover is something that can amplify any marketing strategy or goal.

 Luckily, one bad post or campaign does not necessarily a disaster make.
 Many companies, under the right management and using the right strategies, have been able to effectively recover from a rough spot (or several rough spots) to become top-notch Instagram users.